 If you decide you want to sell, how much can you spend upfront?

 If the home has not yet been cleared out, that should happen first and foremost.
 A traditional property listing will come with some upfront costs.
 You’ll likely need to make some repairs to the house and have it professionally cleaned.
 It’s tricky making repairs to a house you’ve never owned.
 You may not know what you’re getting into.
 You don’t want to find yourself down a rabbit hole, spending thousands and thousands on a house you want to sell anyway.
 Depending on how you decide to sell, you could face not only repair costs but costs for marketing too.

 Ways To Sell

-Listing your inherited property in Southern California will require you to get the property ready for the MLS.
+Listing your inherited property in Greater Los Angeles will require you to get the property ready for the MLS.
 Take a look at what other homes are selling for, and how your property stacks up.
 Be realistic with your prices, and don’t spend too much over-improving.
 When you list an inherited home, you may feel frustrated to suddenly have to spend money selling a house that isn’t yours.

 Sell On Your Own

 Selling the house using an FSBO listing will save you on the commission, but you will still need to pay for cleaning repairs, marketing, and other selling costs.
 In most cases, selling on your own to a regular buyer will take longer and ultimately put less in your pocket.

 When you sell your inherited property to Homesmith Group, you will not need to spend a dime out of pocket.
 Nor will you have to pay expensive commissions, agent fees, or administrative costs.
 By selling the property directly, you will be able to quickly receive your profits and move on from the house without spending months making repairs and waiting for the property to sell.